rudiandradi/oxxxybot/README.md

 # oxxxybot

-Telegram bot for entertainment that sends selected quotes from the rapper Oxxxymiron to the chat.
+Telegram bot for entertainment that sends my favorite Oxxxymiron's quotes to the chat.
 I wrote it in one evening for friends

 ## Requirements
 * telebot